 - What other condition might be causing the problems?

 Your doctor or a neurologist will conduct a general physical, as well as a neurological exam.
-He or she will ask you questions and conduct relatively simple tests in the office to judge:
+He or she will ask you questions and conduct simple tests in the office to judge:

 - Muscle strength